jonluca/blog/_posts/2019-08-31-churning-stats.md

 date: 2019-08-31 15:49:35 -0700
 header-img: "/images/churning-graph.png"
 ---

+<link
+  rel="stylesheet"
+  type="text/css"
+  href="{{ site.url }}/stylesheets/table.css"
+/>
 [/r/churning](https://www.reddit.com/r/churning) is a subreddit dedicated to maximizing credit rewards and travel hacking.
 The subreddit has a fairly unique template for activity that is fairly distinct from the rest of reddit - discussions are mostly siloed in weekly threads, with only the rare top level post.
 I thought it would be interesting to run an analysis of user behavior and activity in the sub, as well as find patterns in the distribution of content.

 ## Getting the data